Everything that’s produced in the modern world has some negative effect on the environment, and the same goes for soap from the store.

 That soap is going to last for a while and get washed down the drain, and when it does, you’re adding essential oils, olive oil, and relatively nothing else into the environment.

-That’s not only biodegradable soap, but completely eco-friendly.
+That’s not only fits with the biodegradable definition, but completely eco-friendly.

 The production of any chemical is going to have a negative impact on the environment, but in your hands, you can transform it to something truly sustainable.